-- i.
-Zaleplon (Sonata), Eszopiclone (Lunesta, Lunestar), Zolpidem (Ambien, Edluar, Intermezzo, Zolpimist). - A) Description: a nonbenzodiazepine hypnotic. - B) Indications: As of the time of this guideline writing, formulations of zaleplon, eszopiclonem, and zolpidem have been FDA approved for insomnia.
-There is some evidence that zolpidem does not appreciably enhance the effectiveness of Cognitive Behavioral Therapy. - C) Dosing and Time to Therapeutic Effect: time of onset is 30 to 60 minutes. - D) Major Side Effects: dizziness, dose-related amnesia. - E) Drug Interactions: increases sedative effect of other central nervous system (CNS) depressant drugs.
+- Zaleplon (Sonata), Eszopiclone (Lunesta, Lunestar), Zolpidem (Ambien, Edluar, Intermezzo, Zolpimist). - A) Description: a nonbenzodiazepine hypnotic. - B) Indications: As of the time of this guideline writing, formulations of zaleplon, eszopiclonem, and zolpidem have been FDA approved for insomnia.
+There is some evidence that zolpidem

-- F) Laboratory Monitoring: none required, based on individual patient history. - ii.
+- does not appreciably enhance the effectiveness of Cognitive Behavioral Therapy. - Dosing and Time to Therapeutic Effect: time of onset is 30 to 60 minutes. - D) Major Side Effects: dizziness, dose-related amnesia. - E) Drug Interactions: increases sedative effect of other central nervous system (CNS) depressant drugs. - F) Laboratory Monitoring: none required, based on individual patient history. - ii.
 Benzodiazepine-based hypnotics include temazepam (Restoril, Temazepam, Gelthix), triazolam (Halcion), and flurazepam (Dalmane).
 None are recommended because of habit-forming potential, withdrawal symptoms, and sedating side effects.
 Flurazepam has an active metabolite with a very long half-life, resulting in drug accumulation and next-day somnolence.
 These medications are not recommended for use in the working populations.

-Evidence Statements Regarding Hypnotics and Sedatives Some Evidence Evidence Statement Design There is some evidence that zolpidem does not Randomized clinical trial appreciably enhance the effectiveness of Cognitive Behavioral Therapy.
+Evidence Statements Regarding Hypnotics and Sedatives Some Evidence Evidence Statement Design Zolpidem does not appreciably enhance the effectiveness of Cognitive Behavioral Therapy.
+Randomized clinical trial f.

-f.
 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs):